aleron75/mageres/README.md

 * [Judge](http://judge.nr-apps.com/) - a tool to examine Magento extensions regarding their quality and compatibility
 * [MageMeter](http://www.magemeter.com/) - Magento Benchmarks
+* [Magento patches finder](http://fabrizioballiano.net/magento-patches/) - tool to show needed patches by version of Magento
+* [Magento Speed Test](http://www.magespeedtest.com/) - Magento Speed Test with Siege
 * [MageReport.com](https://www.magereport.com/) - gives you a quick insight in the security status of your Magento shop
-* [Magento Speed Test](http://www.magespeedtest.com/) - Magento Speed Test with Siege
 * [Magereverse](http://www.magereverse.com/) - MAGEREVERSE is an online Database Diagram Tool dedicated to Magento eCommerce CE Edition.
+* [Magicento](http://magicento.com/) - PHPStorm plugin for Magento developers
 * [netz98 magerun CLI tools](https://github.com/netz98/n98-magerun) - a.k.a. n98-magerun or simply magerun, provides some handy tools to work with Magento from command line
 * [Triplecheck.io](http://triplecheck.io/) - tool to test and rank most of the extensions available in Magento Connect based on PHPCS and the Magento ECG Coding Standards
-* [Magento patches finder](http://fabrizioballiano.net/magento-patches/) - tool to show needed patches by version of Magento

 ### Meetups
 * [ATX Magento Group](http://www.meetup.com/atx-magento/)